 On January 3, 1855, Colonel Shalor Eldridge arrived in Kansas City from New England, where he purchased the American House, which General Pomeroy had bought for the Emigrant Aid Society.

 This house was the headquarters of the Free-State men.
 In early 1856, Shalor leased the Free State Hotel at Lawrence, equipping it as a first-class hotel.

-But, just months later on May 21, 1856, the hotel was attacked and destroyed by Sheriff Samuel J. Jones and his posse.
-Jones, leading a group of pro-slavery forces, aimed a cannon at the hotel and burnt it to the ground.
+But, just months later, on May 21, 1856, the hotel was attacked and destroyed by Sheriff Samuel J. Jones and his posse.
+Leading a group of pro-slavery forces, Jones aimed a cannon at the hotel and burnt it to the ground.

-In 1857, Colonel Eldridge, along with his brothers Edsin, Thomas, and James re-erected the hotel at a cost of $80,000, vowing that it would be rebuilt again if it was destroyed.
+In 1857, Colonel Eldridge, along with his brothers Edsin, Thomas, and James, re-erected the hotel for $80,000, vowing that it would be rebuilt again if it was destroyed.

-Perhaps his statement was a prediction, as the hotel was again destroyed in 1863 when it was attacked by Quantrill and his raiders.
+Perhaps his statement was a prediction, as the hotel was again destroyed in 1863 when Quantrill and his raiders attacked it.

 William Clarke Quantrill, an Ohio native, had joined the Confederate forces several years prior but was unhappy with their reluctance in aggressively prosecuting Union troops.
 Therefore, the young man took it upon himself to take a more aggressive course with his own-guerilla warfare.